SharanKalyan/Air-Quality-Automated-Predictions-CCR/README.md

 NOTE:
 1. The sceduled_training.py will automate the process of training.
-This file will be running continuosly on the server and for every 30 days (or any time) the function will run automatically.
+This file will be running continuosly on the server and for every 30 days (or any specific time interval for that matter) the function will run automatically.

 2. The historical_sceduler.py will automate the process of predictions.
-The historical_sceduler.py will be run on the server, and the predictions will be made every 2 hours.
+The historical_sceduler.py will be run on the server, and the predictions is set to run the predictions every 2 hours.

 3. Finally, the prediction_evals.ipynb notebook can be used to evaluate how accurate the predictions are!